adap/flower/doc/source/fed/0004-20230725-fed-ephemeral-id.md

 5. **Algorithm choice:** The choice of cryptographic algorithms and hashing functions can significantly impact the security of the system.
 The SHA-256 and RSA used in the example are generally considered secure.

+## Proposal

+The workflow of the signature system with ephemeral IDs is as follows:

+1. **Client establishes TLS connection with Server** I recommend using TLS for transmitting public keys so that Client can verify the identity of Server.

+2. **Client generates RSA key pair** Generate 2048-bit RSA key pair (one private key and one public key) with `public_exponeent=65537`.

+3. **Client sends `create_node` request to Server with its public key using TLS** TLS guarantees that Client sends its public key to the valid Server not an attacker.

+4. **Server sends to Client `node_id` and caches the public key** The Nodee will also be registered under the `node_id`, but the ID will be deleted and disgarded once one aggregation is finished.

+5. **Server sends to all sampled Clients RSA public keys using TLS** TLS ensures that all Clients receives public keys from the correct Server instead of an attacker.

+6. **Client and Server closes TLS connection** TLS connections make Clients identifable.
+Clients will become anonymous again after closing the connections.

+7. **Client and Server execute Secure Aggregation** During SA, each Client should add signatures to their messages so that other Clients can verify the identity of the sender.

+8. **Client sends `delete_node` request to Server** Meanwhile, it disgards the current `node_id` and RSA key pair.

 ## Performance Analysis

 The following code tests the efficiency of the RSA signature with `Cryptography` library.
 All experiments are repeated 1024/4096 tims and I take the average CPU time.
 I also assume a model with 1 million double-type parameters, i.e., 8 MB message.